Jiawan1023/iPSC_integrated_framework/Figure_code/README.md

 Figure_code folder contains scripts to generate plots for the figures in the paper.
 1. generate_heatmap.R for Figure1(c), Figure4(f-g), Figure6(e), Suppfig3(c), Suppfig5(d).
-2. generate_dotplot.R for Figure 1(e), Figure 2(b,c), Suppfig 1(e), Suppfig 3(b), Suppfig 8(d) and Suppfig 11 (a)
+2. generate_dotplot.R for Figure 2(b,d), Figure 3(g), Suppfig 3(a-b), Suppfig 4(a-d), Suppfig 7(b) and Suppfig 9(d)
-3. barplot.R for Figure 3, Figure 4, Figure 6, Figure 5, Suppfig 8 and Suppfig 10.
+4. barplot.R for Figure 3, Figure 4, Figure 6, Figure 5, Suppfig 8 and Suppfig 10.
-4. volcanoplot.R for Suppfig 1c, Suppfig 2a and Suppfig 7d.
+5. volcanoplot.R for Suppfig 1c, Suppfig 2a and Suppfig 7d.
-5. upsetplot.R for Figure 4 (b).
+6. upsetplot.R for Figure 4 (b).
 7. densityplot.
 R for Figure 5 (b) and Suppfig 9 (a).
 8. lineplot.py for Suppfig 2(c).
 9. violinplot.R for Figure 3 (a), Suppfig 4(a), Suppfig 5.